Panopticon-Project/panopticon-admin/Theory_of_Change.md

 Changes in philanthropy | Increased funding available for privacy and security priorities.
 New funding methods (pooled, matched, blended) increase monetary resources to support privacy and security priorities.
 Foundation funding practices (RFP process, selection criteria) change to increase availability of funds for privacy and security priorities.
 Foundations make new types of funding available (e.g., PRI).
 Foundations previously uninvolved in privacy and security begin to provide funding for programs, agencies and initiatives.
 Changes in resources available to respective communities | New physical resources (computer rooms, meeting rooms) are available to respective communities.

+### Long Term Goals
+* Degrade the negative electronic capabilities of advanced persistent threats
+  * Espionage
+  * Sabotage
+  * Propaganda
+  * Economic distruption
+  * Surveillance
+* Degrade the negative electronic capabilities of nation states
+  * Espionage
+  * Sabotage
+  * Propaganda
+  * Economic distruption
+  * Surveillance
+  * Mass surveillance
+  * Artificial intelligence
+* Degrade the negative electronic capabilities of corporations
+  * Espionage
+  * Sabotage
+  * Propaganda
+  * Economic distruption
+  * Surveillance
+  * Mass surveillance
+  * Artificial intelligence

+As stated above, we don't have a comprehensive lists of what negative electronic capabilities look like.
+The above covers some of the most important, but there may be others.
+As always, feel free to add your input.

 ### Core Competencies

 Core Competency | What P2 is doing